michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.9.0 -
+- Added the `%prime%` variable for the `Item Format` unit option which displays a prime icon.

 = 3.8.12 - 03/30/2019 =
 - Fixed a bug that `Access Rights` -> `Capability` option did not take effect.
 - Fixed a bug that truncating database tables were not successful in some cases.